Executive Function Coaching for Bay Area Professionals and Students

 Executive Function Coaching

-People lacking executive function skills will find even simple tasks—such as completing a list of chores—to be overly complicated.
-In a school environment, weak Executive Function has a profound impact on academic success, even for the brightest of students.
-Adults with weak Executive Function feel overwhelmed at work or in their personal life and seem to be stuck in neutral.
+People who lack executive function skills may find even simple tasks—such as completing a list of chores—overly complicated.
+In a school environment, weak executive function can have a profound impact on academic success, even for the brightest students.
+Adults with poor executive function often feel overwhelmed at work or in their personal lives and seem “stuck in neutral.”

-Step By Step for Success is an Executive Function coaching service for underachieving children and adults in the San Francisco Bay Area.
-Executive Function Coach Nancy Chin helps talented professionals and students realize their full potential by introducing a dependable, stable structure to their work and life.
+Step By Step for Success offers executive function coaching for children and adults.
+Executive Function Coach Nancy Chin helps talented students and professionals reach their full potential by introducing dependable, practical structures to support their work and daily lives.

-Step By Step for Success is for children and adults who:
+Step By Step for Success supports children and adults who:

-• Have trouble starting and completing projects or assignments
+• Have difficulty starting or completing projects or assignments

 • Exhibit inconsistencies between ability and performance

-Executive Function Coach Nancy Chin helps individuals build the set of skills they need to plan, organize, and follow through on tasks.
-With coaching from Step By Step for Success, professionals and students can make the most of their potential by honing their abilities to:Beautiful young lawyer reviewing and signing a lot of documents at work
+Executive function Coach Nancy Chin helps individuals develop the essential skills needed to plan, organize, and follow through on tasks.
+With coaching from Step By Step for Success, students and professionals can make the most of their potential by strengthening their abilities to:Beautiful young lawyer reviewing and signing a lot of documents at work

 • Evaluate and prioritize tasks